volodymyr4509/kulmanlab/README.md

 - Dimension tools for annotating drawings with measurements
 - Layer management with visibility and lock controls
+- Hatch pattern fill for closed regions
 - Snap indicators with visual feedback
 - Auto-save to browser local storage
 - Selection filters by entity type
 - Copy, move, rotate, and mirror operations
-- Area and perimeter measurement tools

 ## Getting Started